Blog: Top Video Surveillance Development Companies to Watch in 2025

 Annual ops + retraining $30–80k/yr Continuous Drift detection, model refresh, ongoing compliance

-A decision framework — pick your path in five questions
+A decision framework: pick your path in five questions

 Five pitfalls that wreck surveillance procurement

-Mini case: V.A.L.T. in courts and medical-training centers
+Mini case: VALT in courts and medical-training centers

 Situation.
 A regional court system needed nine simultaneous IP-camera feeds per interrogation room, with anomaly flags for camera tampering, abrupt audio events, and out-of-protocol behavior.
-Off-the-shelf VMS options either couldn’t meet the protocol-specific anomaly definitions or wanted to lock the customer into proprietary cameras and cloud storage that violated the data-residency rules.
+Off-the-shelf VMS options either couldn’t meet the protocol-specific anomaly definitions or wanted to lock the customer into proprietary cameras and cloud storage that broke data-residency rules.

 KPIs to measure once the system is live

 Reliability KPIs.
-End-to-end alert latency P95 < 100 ms on edge; pipeline uptime > 99.9% per stream; retraining cadence ≤ 90 days; drift-to-retrain alarm < 14 days.
+End-to-end alert latency P95 under 100 ms on edge; pipeline uptime above 99.9% per stream; retraining cadence at most every 90 days; drift-to-retrain alarm under 14 days.

 When you should NOT build a custom VMS